 After writing the post about the characteristics of a good team captain, I recalled something worthwhile on the subject of leadership.
 It’s applicable equally to captains and coaches, so I thought I’d share it here.

 One of the great cinematic works of recent times is the HBO series Band of Brothers.
 If you haven’t seen this World War II story, and can deal with a fair bit of graphic war oriented footage, I strongly encourage you to watch the series.
 It is based on a book of the same name which documents the history of a real unit of US paratroopers – Easy Company, 506th Parachute Infantry Regiment – from their initial training through to the end of the war.
 The series includes interview footage of the surviving members of Easy Company and generally provides a good soldier’s perspective.

 One of the officers for Easy Company is Dick Winters, who ends the war as a Major.
 He authored his own book titled Beyond Band of Brothers: The War Memoirs of Major Dick Winters.
 In it he not only tells the story from his own perspective, which is a little different (though not dramatically so, just more a matter of perspective), but he also shares a number of his insights into leadership.
-At the end of the book there’s a page titled Leadership at the Point of the Bayonet where Winters shares his principles for leaders.
+At the end of the book there’s a page titled Leadership at the Point of the Bayonet.
+There, Winters shares his principles for leaders.
 I think they are well worth reviewing for volleyball coaches and are something which can help in the development of good team captains.

 Ten Principles for Success